jeffreykemp/mailgun-plsql-api/README.md

 The API provides methods to:

-  * **validate an email address** - does the same thing as the [jQuery-based Apex plugin](http://jeffreykemp.github.io/jk64-plugin-mailgunemailvalidator/), except from the server
+  * **validate an email address** - does the same thing as the [jQuery-based APEX plugin](http://jeffreykemp.github.io/jk64-plugin-mailgunemailvalidator/), except from the server

   * **send an email**
-    > *NOTE: another alternative (one that also works with Oracle Apex's builtin email system) is to use the mailgun SMTP interface instead.*
+    > *NOTE: another alternative (one that also works with Oracle APEX's builtin email system) is to use the mailgun SMTP interface instead.*

   * query your mailgun usage and failure **statistics** and events log